We are experiencing quite the heat wave this summer. One step outside will have you feeling like you’ve walked into an oven or sauna.

 Melon Coolers in Honey Ginger Lime Marinade

-– Add 1/2 watermelon, using a melon ball scooper cut into bite size pieces.
+- Variation: Add 1/2 watermelon, using a melon ball scooper cut into bite size pieces.

-– Melon Cooler Drinks: Drain (reserve the marinade) and place the excess melons into a food processor and puree.
+- Melon Cooler Cocktails: Drain (reserve the marinade) and place the excess melons into a food processor and puree.
 Add some of the reserved marinade to taste.
-Pour into chilled martini glasses and stir in 1 oz of vodka per serving.
+Pour into chilled martini glasses and stir in 1 oz of vodka or gin per serving.
 Enjoy!